arjanjandu/AgentLang/README.md

    # Create .env file with your OpenAI API key
    echo "OPENAI_API_KEY=your_key_here" > .env

+   # Choose one of these implementations:
-   # Run without Gmail integration
+   # Standard implementation without Gmail
    python lang_no_gmail.py
-   # OR with Gmail (requires additional setup)
+   # Full implementation with Gmail (requires additional setup)
    python lang.py
+   # ReAct implementation (recommended for more complex reasoning)
+   python lang_react.py
    ```

 3. **Try it out**